Alizeded/BERP/README.md

 Juypiter notebook `data_preprocessing.ipynb` details the data preprocessing pipeline.

-## Data

-The data can obtain by contacting the author.
-It will open-source soon.

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-This project obtained the great favours from Jianan Chen.
+This project obtained the great favours from Jianan Chen, our good friend.
 Thanks for his great help.